 Anderson is a medium-sized city located in the state of South Carolina.
 With a population of 27,335 people and 23 constituent neighborhoods, Anderson is the 15th largest community in South Carolina.

-Anderson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Anderson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Anderson are a mix of both white- and blue-collar jobs.
 Overall, Anderson is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Anderson who work in sales jobs (14.81%), office and administrative support (11.32%), and management occupations (7.92%).

-The education level of Anderson citizens is a little higher than the average for US cities and towns: 21.91% of adults in Anderson have at least a bachelor's degree.
+The population of Anderson overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Anderson, 21.91% have at least a bachelor's degree.

 The per capita income in Anderson in 2010 was $19,736, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $78,944 for a family of four.
 However, Anderson contains both very wealthy and poor people as well.

 Anderson is an extremely ethnically-diverse city.
 The people who call Anderson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Anderson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Anderson include English, German, Scots-Irish, and Italian.

 The most common language spoken in Anderson is English.
 Other important languages spoken here include Spanish and Indic languages.